 Parents are role models for their children.
 As a result, when parents yell and scream, teens are more likely to pick fights, talk back, and argue.
 If you keep your cool and avoid raising your voice or insulting your teen, they are more likely to respond in the same way.
 Model appropriate ways to communicate by interacting with your teen the way you want them to interact with you.

-Allow the teen to share their point of view
+Allow your teen to share their point of view

 Teens feel understood and accepted when their parents listen to them.
 Active listening is one way to show a teenager who is demonstrating aggressive behaviors that what they say will be taken seriously.
 When parents let their children express their points of view and truly listen, teen aggression typically becomes less frequent and less intense.